-In the last 4 years, the group has faced the challenge of formalizing its rights and responsibilities in the process of acquisition of this piece of land with the Colonization Institute.
-The female members of MUSA have been deeply engaged in the construction of an organizational modality known as an agrarian cooperative, which legally has a solid foundation.
+In the last 4 years, the group has faced the challenge of formalizing its rights and responsibilities in the process of acquisition of this piece of land with the Colonization Institute through the construction of an organizational modality known as an agrarian cooperative, which legally has a solid foundation.
 This kind of cooperative can articulate with other enterprises at the territorial level that operate from a similar type of logic.
 The construction of a cooperative is seen as a favorable measure for the governmental agencies, that have systematically stimulated such forms of social organization.
 According to Mary Cazaux, one of the founders of the group, "they continue being the group of women called MUSA", which is clearly shown to be true in their relations with all institutions or networks in which they participate.
 However, she makes it clear that for judicial purposes, they have taken on the identity of an Agrarian Cooperative Limited MUSA.